MnStan/NBP/README.md

   * [Features to add](#features-to-add)

 ## Introduction
-  I build this app for university assignment
+  I built this app for university assignment from class Object Technologies.

-  The main goal for me was to train Unit Testing and UI Testing.
+  Besides the assignment the main goal for me was to train Unit Testing and UI Testing.

-  The application allows the user to choose the starting and destination currency.
+  The application allows the user to select the starting and destination currency.
 Then with given information from Bank user can calculate currency value.

 ## Technologies
   Xcode - 14.2